DavidTM96/finance-m8/README.md

 Contributions are welcome!
 Here are some ways you can get started:
 1. **Report bugs:** If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.
 2. **Contribute code:** If you are a developer and want to contribute, follow the instructions below to get started!
-3. **Suggestions:** If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
+3. **Suggestions:** If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!
 4. **Documentation:** If you see the need for some additional documentation, feel free to add some!

 ## Instructions